 - Large scale food assistance programs and other humanitarian assistance programs continue to operate but struggle to keep up with demands

-- US and other donor countries continue to support bilateral and UN efforts to address the significant needs inside CAR and in neighboring countries
+- The US and other donor countries continue to support bilateral and UN efforts to address the significant needs inside CAR and in neighboring countries